-- The Diversifiers allocation (e.g. hedge funds, liquid alternatives, royalties, specialty finance, leasing, other private debt financing) is intended to provide equity-like returns with low equity correlation and lower levels of risk than Growth Assets.
-The investments are intended to help moderate the volatility of the Fund in order to provide additional year-to-year stability in Fund values. - The purpose of the Inflation Sensitive allocation (e.g. public and private investments in hard assets such as real estate, , natural resources equities, and commodities) is to provide potential portfolio protection against the risk of unanticipated severe inflation, thus preserving the real value of the portfolio over the long term. - The Deflation Sensitive allocation (e.g. bonds and cash) is intended to: (1) provide some asset appreciation in periods of declining interest rates (especially in periods of significant equity price deflation) and (2) provide ready liquidity.
+- The purpose of Growth Assets (e.g. public equity, private equity and growth-oriented private debt) is to provide a stream of current income and appreciation of principal that more than offsets inflation.
+It is recognized that pursuit of this objective could entail the assumption of significant variability in price and returns.
+Return premiums may exist for investors who accept the illiquid and inefficient characteristics of the private equity market.
+For private investments, the performance objective is to achieve an internal rate of return of 300 bps greater than public market returns over the life of the investment that is commensurate with public equity benchmarks plus a premium for illiquidity and risk. - The Diversifiers allocation (e.g. hedge funds, liquid alternatives, royalties, specialty finance, leasing, other private debt financing) is intended to provide equity-like returns with low equity correlation and lower levels of risk than Growth Assets.
+The investments are intended to help moderate the volatility of the Fund in order to provide additional year-to-year stability in Fund values. - The purpose of the Inflation Sensitive allocation (e.g. private investments in hard assets such as real estate and natural resources; or opportunistic investments in public real assets such as REITs, natural resource equities, and commodities) is to provide potential portfolio protection against the risk of unanticipated severe inflation, thus preserving the real value of the portfolio over the long term. - The Deflation Sensitive allocation (e.g. bonds and cash) is intended to: (1) provide some asset appreciation in periods of declining interest rates (especially in periods of significant equity price deflation) and (2) provide ready liquidity.